DevExpress/dotnet-eud/index.md

 This documentation contains information on individual user interface elements (such as grids, navigation panes, data editors, charts, etc.), and provides instructions for end users about how to solve the most-common tasks with these interface elements.

-The end user documentation is divided into four target platforms:
+The end user documentation is divided into the following platforms and products:

 #### Web (ASP.NET):